-If Friday night is no can do for a Valentine’s date but you’re still keen on a show, then The Magician’s Cabaret has got you covered with a mouth-watering meal in a stunning candlelit setting plus show.
+If Friday night is no-can-do for a Valentine’s date but you’re still keen on a show, then The Magician’s Cabaret has got you covered with a mouth-watering meal and dazzling show.
 Just as Picasso proclaimed, At last I have come into a dreamland, so you will as well when the final act featuring the famous Parisian showgirls entertains and enthralls.

 12. Watch a movie under the stars on Valentine’s Day